 Click here to download the BAR application, which includes information regarding Guidelines for Submission, Review Criteria and a Submission Checklist.

 The BAR assesses all improvements or changes to architectural and landscape features on private property visible from public places (rights-of-way, squares, parks, government sites, and similar) prior to construction or installation with the exception of:

 - Repair work or exact replacements

 - Construction of and modifications to single-family detached houses outside the Historic Overlay Districts

 - Modifications to single-family attached housing, duplexes, and town houses outside of the Historic Overlay Districts after their initial construction

 Approved projects are awarded a major certificate of appropriateness (COA).
 Certain minor improvements may not require BAR review, and may be approved administratively and awarded a minor COA.

 BAR approval does not take the place of construction permits, sign permits, or other required permits and licenses.
 If a site plan is required, final approval and building and construction permits may not be issued until after BAR approval.
 Please ensure that plans submitted for these permits reflect any conditions of approval adopted by the BAR.

 Design Review Documents

 Staff and the BAR, among other users, assess the appropriateness of a project using the City of Fairfax Design Guidelines.
-This document can be accessed from the Community Development web page.
+Applicants should review the relevant provisions of this document prior to submission.
+Contact staff for guidance.

 The Board of Architectural Review is composed of seven members appointed by the city council.